purepisces/Wenqing-Machine_Learning_Blog/Other/ORM.md

 -   **`thumbnail_image_url`**: An optional field storing the URL of a thumbnail image representing the genre, a string of up to 255 characters.

 This structure defines how genres are stored in the database and ensures that the data is consistent and properly constrained.
 Each genre will have a unique ID, a required name, and optional information about the genre's time period, description, and an image URL.

+No, **MongoDB is not a relational database**.
+It is a **NoSQL (non-relational) database**.
+The key differences between **relational databases** like MySQL and **NoSQL databases** like MongoDB are in how they structure, store, and manage data.

+### Key Differences Between Relational Databases and MongoDB:

+#### 1. **Data Structure**:

+-   **Relational Databases (MySQL)**: Data is stored in **tables** with predefined **schemas**.
+Each table consists of rows and columns, and the relationships between the data are established using **primary keys** and **foreign keys**.
+You use SQL (Structured Query Language) to interact with the data.
+    -   Example: A table for users, a table for orders, and relationships between them using keys.
+-   **MongoDB**: Data is stored in **collections** of **documents** (which are similar to JSON objects).
+These documents do not require a predefined schema, which means they can have different structures.
+MongoDB is schema-less, or schema-flexible, allowing more flexibility in the data you store.
+    -   Example: A collection of documents, where each document might represent a different user or order, without requiring a strict structure for all documents.

+#### 2. **Relationships**:

+-   **Relational Databases (MySQL)**: Data is typically normalized and split into multiple related tables, and relationships are explicitly defined using **joins**.
+You can relate tables through foreign keys to avoid data redundancy.

+    -   Example: You might have a `Users` table and an `Orders` table, and you can join these tables using `user_id` to relate users to their orders.
+-   **MongoDB**: MongoDB is designed to work without complex relationships between documents.
+Instead of joining tables, MongoDB tends to embed related data within a single document (denormalization).
+This makes it faster for certain types of queries because it avoids costly join operations.

+    -   Example: You might embed the orders directly within a user's document, so when you query the user, their related orders come back in the same document.

+#### 3. **Schema**:

+-   **Relational Databases (MySQL)**: They require a strict schema, meaning the structure of the data (tables, columns, data types) must be defined before inserting any data.
+You cannot easily add fields to a table without altering the schema.

+-   **MongoDB**: MongoDB allows documents in the same collection to have different structures.
+This means that you can add new fields or have varying data types in documents without needing to modify a predefined schema.

+    -   Example: One document might have a `name` and `age` field, while another document in the same collection might have additional fields like `address`.